-(1) If you receive notification of acceptance for enrollment, you must complete the required enrollment procedures during the following period.
-Applicants who fail to complete the required procedures by the deadlines set will be refused admission.

-From March 3, 2025 (Monday) to March 6, 2025 (Thursday).

-However, applications sent by registered express mail and postmarked on or before March 5, 2025 (Wednesday) will be accepted even if they arrive after the deadline.
-Instructions provided regarding enrollment procedures sent by the Graduate School in February 2025.

-- (2) Payment required at time of enrollment (International students on Japanese government [MEXT] scholarship will not be assessed these fees.)

-- 1. Enrollment fee: 282,000 yen (currently)

-- 2. Annual tuition: 535,800 yen (currently)
+- (1) If you receive notification of acceptance for enrollment, you must complete the required enrollment procedures during the following period.
+Applicants who fail to complete the required procedures by the deadlines set will be refused admission. - 1) April 2025 enrollment: From March 3, 2025 (Monday) to March 6, 2025 (Thursday). - However, applications sent by registered express mail and postmarked on or before March 5, 2025 (Wednesday) will be accepted even if they arrive after the deadline. - Instructions provided regarding enrollment procedures sent by the Graduate School in late February. - 2) October 2025 enrollment: From June 2, 2025 (Monday) to June 4, 2025 (Wednesday). - However, applications sent by registered express mail and postmarked on or before June 3, 2025 (Tuesday) will be accepted even if they arrive after the deadline. - Instructions provided regarding enrollment procedures sent by the Graduate School in late May. - (2) Payment required at time of enrollment (International students on Japanese government [MEXT] scholarship will not be assessed these fees.) - 1) Enrollment fee: 282,000 yen (currently) - 2) Annual tuition: 535,800 yen (currently)